Installing to the cluster

 Repeat these steps for any additional nodes.

 - If installing the Symantec Endpoint Protection firewall, create a new firewall rule to allow Clustered Server communications.
-In this rule, allow TCP traffic to remote ports 49000-50000, and do not specify a local port.
+In this rule, allow TCP and UDP traffic on ports 3343 for Cluster Service, TCP port 135 for RPC, UDP port 137 for Cluster Administration and randomly allocated high UDP port range 49152-65535.
+Do not specify a local port.
 Without this rule in place, no connection to the cluster is made.
+Additionally, recommended to check the current requirements for your particular OS - https://docs.microsoft.com/en-US/troubleshoot/windows-server/networking/service-overview-and-network-port-requirements;

 - If installing remotely, install the Symantec Endpoint Protection client software using the local server names and not the shared cluster name.